 1 Tbsp dried parsely (or 1-3 tablespoons chopped fresh parsely)

-1/4 cup bone broth, water or vegetable broth (I used 4 cubes frozen bone broth from my recipe here)
+1/4 cup water or broth (I used 4 cubes frozen bone broth from my recipe here) (Note: for excitotoxin-limited diets, use water or homemade broth cooked only briefly)

 Cooked pasta, rice, spaghetti squash, grain or other starch of your choice.